jdoleary/Spellmasons/docs/TasksCurrent.md

                 - handle unit inLiquid state
                 - check pickup collisions
 - explain that when you die in multiplayer you'll come back if your ally beats the level
+- What to do with disconnected players when it goes to the next level?
 # Features
 - animate rend
 - how to show how much damage a queued spell will do